-Eggs on the Easter table are not only a delicious snack, but above all they are a very important symbol for all Christians.
-The egg is a symbol that our life is being reborn.
-The Easter egg has become a symbol of life, it identifies overcoming death.
-The chicken spitting out of the egg shows us all that life is winning, it is a sign of the resurrection of the Son of God and thus of the resurrection of all of us.
+Eggs on easter are not only a delicious snack on the table, but above all they are a very important symbol for all Christians.
+The egg is a symbol that our life is reborn.
+The Easter egg has become a symbol of life, it represents the overcoming of death.
+The chicken hatching from the egg shows us all that life conquers, it is a sign of the resurrection of the Son of God, and thus the resurrection of us all.

-Eggs symbolize hope, they show that we must show patience before we can free ourselves and be born again, entrust the faith that patience will make us see the chicks in the eggs.
-During Easter breakfast we share with our loved ones the eggs, which refers to breaking the wafer during Christmas Eve supper.
+Eggs symbolize hope, showing that we must exercise patience before we can break free and be born again, trusting that patience will bring us to see the chick inside the egg.
+At Easter breakfast we share eggs with loved ones, which refers to the breaking of the wafer during eve supper.

-Sharing eggs with your loved ones is a metaphor for wishing them health, vitality, patience and faith.
-On the Easter table, eggs are most often boiled traditionally hard in mayonnaise, it's worth experimenting with sauces - we have a choice of horseradish, tartare, garlic and aioli sauces.
-Eggs can be made with stuffing such as mushroom, ham, tuna or salmon, and necessarily with springtime additions such as chives, which will not only add taste, but will be a beautiful decoration of Easter dishes.
+Sharing eggs with loved ones is a metaphor for wishing them health, vitality, patience and faith.
+At easter At the table, eggs are most often hard boiled in mayonnaise, it's worth experimenting with sauces - we have a choice of horseradish sauce, tartar sauce, garlic sauce, aioli.
+Eggs can be stuffed with, for example, mushroom, ham, tuna or salmon, and necessarily with spring ingredients such as chives, which not only add flavour but are also a beautiful decoration of Easter dishes.

-Eggs can also be prepared in a less obvious way, e.g. baked in meatballs or yeast buns.
-Eggs also reign in Easter salads.
+Eggs can also be prepared in less obvious ways, e.g. baked in meatballs or yeast rolls.
+Eggs also reign supreme in Easter salads.

-What to eat at Easter?
-What to eat at an Easter breakfast so that the whole year brings us a lot of harvest?
+What to eat in Easter?
+What to eat at Easter breakfast to bring us abundant harvest all year long?
 What to cook for Easter?
-The most important thing at an Easter breakfast is to share with your loved ones what we have sacrificed on Easter Saturday in an Easter basket.
-During the Easter breakfast itself, the main role is played by eggs, which can be prepared in many ways.
+The most important thing at Easter breakfast is to share with our loved ones what we sacrificed on Easter Saturday w easter basket.
+During the Easter breakfast itself, the main role is played by eggs, which can be prepared in a multitude of ways.

-What to do at Easter?
-The Easter table must not run out of appetizers - vegetable salads, herrings, cottage cheese pastes, poultry jellies, fish stuffed in jelly.
-Breakfast must also not run out of meats, most often cold cuts, hams, sausages, kabanosas, roasted pork in herbs or with various additions, bacon and above all pâtés.
+What to do on easter?
+At easter The table should not lack starters - vegetable salads, herrings, cottage cheese pastes, poultry jellies, fish stuffed in jellies.
+The breakfast should also include meats, most often cold cuts, hams, sausages, kabanos, roast pork in herbs or with various additives, bacon, and above all pâtés.

-What kind of soup to cook for Easter?
-In the Polish tradition, a large role is played by the sour soup, which we serve with boiled egg and white sausage.
-The sour soup looks beautiful if we serve it in a holenym If you would like to prepare a different soup than sour soup, we suggest using a traditional ingredient that is associated with Easter, namely horseradish.
+What soup to cook for Easter?
+In the Polish tradition sour soup plays an important role, which is served with boiled egg and white sausage.
+Sour soup looks beautiful when served in a hollowed outnym bread.
+If you would like to prepare a soup other than sour soup, we suggest using a traditional ingredient that is associated with Easter, namely horseradish.

-It will make a delicious and creamy soup, to which, as in the case of sour soup, it is also worth adding an egg.
-The soup is easy to prepare, which is especially important in the pre-Christmas period, where we usually have a lot on our minds.
-All you have to do is add the roux, which should be poured over the broth, add white sausage to the stock and then grated horseradish and cream.
-If you are wondering what to serve for Easter dinner, it is also worth thinking about preparing oxalic or spinach soup.
+Thanks to it you will create a delicious and creamy soup, to which, as in the case of sour soup, you should also add an egg.
+Soup is easy to prepare, which is especially important during the pre-Christmas period, when we usually have a lot on our minds.
+The only thing you need to do is to make a roux, which should be poured over broth, add to the stock. white sausage, and then grated horseradish and cream.
+If you're wondering what to serve for Easter dinner it's also worth considering preparing sorrel or spinach soup.
 All creamy soups, e.g. from mushrooms or broccoli, will also work well for dinner.

 Wondering what to prepare for Easter dinner?
-Best bet is on meat.
-Anything that is roasted, for example with mushrooms, eggs or smoked plums, is particularly suitable.
+Meat is the best choice.
+Any roast meat goes particularly well, for example with mushrooms, eggs or smoked plums.

-The roast is made from minced meat, so it won't take very long.
-If you and your loved ones like the taste of poultry better, you can make turkey rolls, which you hope will be nuts, spinach, cheese or other additives.
-On Easter Sunday, we can also serve whole roasted chicken, duck, turkey or goose, in this case they will also work well with stuffing.
+The roast is made of minced meat, so it does not take very long to roast.
+If you and your family like the taste of poultry better, you can make roulades with turkeywhich you stuff with nuts, spinach, cheese or other toppings.
+On Easter Sunday we can also serve whole roasted chicken, duck, turkey or goose, in which case they will also work well with stuffing.

-A good choice is also pork loin, ham or roast rabbit.
-The meat is best served with toasted potatoes and a salad, for example with leeks, apples, celery, raisins and nuts.
-You can also combine the salad with cucumber, olives and Italian dressing.
+Pork loin, ham or roast rabbit are also good choices.
+The meat is best accompanied by roasted potatoes and salad for example with leeks, apples, celery, raisins and nuts.
+It can also be combined with salad with cucumber, olives and Italian dressing.

-There can be no shortage of different kinds of cakes on Polish Easter tables must not lack various types of cakes.
-What to bake for Easter?
-What are the most popular Easter sweets?
+Polish Easter tables must not lack various types of cakes.
+What to bake at Easter?
+What sweets Are Easter baking the most popular?
 In Poland there is a deeply rooted tradition of baking most often richly decorated mazurkas.
-A mazurka is a dough with a crumbly bottom and a filling on it.
+Mazurka is a cake with a crumbly bottom and a filling on top.

-The filling can be jam, chocolate, kayak, almond cream.
-Mazurkas are most often decorated with nutshells, which are arranged on the Mazurka in base motifs and many other symbols that are associated with Easter.
-We can often find inscriptions on the Mazurka made with icing and sugar lambs or ducks.
-A cake that we cannot miss during Easter is the Easter woman.
+The filling can be jam, chocolate, kajmak, cream almond.
+Mazurkas are usually decorated with nuts, which are arranged on the Mazurka in the motif of basil and many other symbols associated with Easter.
+We can often see inscriptions made with icing and sugar lambs or ducks on the Mazurka.
+A cake that cannot be omitted during the Easter holiday is the Easter cake.

-The Easter cake can be prepared in many different ways.
-It can be sandy or baked from a yeast dough.
-It can be made with the addition of nuts, cocoa or chocolate.
-The finished cake is best decorated with icing, icing, sprinkled with icing sugar or sprinkled with orange peel.
-It is also traditional to serve cheesecake for Easter, it can be served in many variations - cold with fresh fruit decoration and classic with the addition of nuts or icing.
-A typical Easter cake is also a dessert, which consists of cottage cheese and nuts.
+Easter cake can be prepared in many different ways.
+It can be sandy or baked with yeast dough.
+You can make it with the addition of nuts, cocoa or chocolates.
+The best way to prepare the baba decorateicing, glaze, sprinkle with icing sugar or sprinkle with orange peels.
+It is also a tradition to serve on Easter Cheesecake can be served in many variations - cold with fresh fruit or classic with the addition of nuts or icing.
+A typical Easter cake is also a dessert consisting of cottage cheese and nuts.

 This dessert is called pascha.
-What is pascha?
-Pascha is a dessert that originates from North Russia.
-This dish is prepared mainly from cottage cheese to which we add cream, butter, usually with yolks, sugar, vanilla and other ingredients, including bacon.
+What is Passover?
+Passover It is a dessert that originated in northern Russia.
+This dish is prepared mainly from cottage cheese to which we add cream, butter, usually with the addition of egg yolks, sugar, vanilla and other ingredients, including nuts.